gragas/theoretical-flaws-of-the-admissions-process/README.md

    2. The population size
    3. The number of trials per {number of machines}

-Luckily, all three variables are write at the top of `machines.py`.
+Luckily, all three variables are right at the top of `machines.py`.
 The acceptance rate should be a real number between zero and one.
 The population size should be a positive integer.
 The number of trials per {number of machines} should be a positive integer (the higher, the better).